gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    acknowledgments and utilizes existing SCTP protocol behavior to ensure delivery of the protected user messages data.
-However, it is dependent on that the DTLS implementation is capable of maintaining its keys and process proteced records after having received DTLS Close_notify.
+However, it is dependent on that the DTLS implementation is capable of maintaining its keys and process protected records after having received DTLS Close_notify.

    Note: For DTLS 1.3 we do need clarification in the specification.